hallfox/visual/README.md

 r - Performs a region detection on the image, assigning sepearate regions different grayscale colors

-s - Saves the current displayed image as 'out.tif'
+S - Saves the current displayed image as 'out.tif'

+u - Applies the unsharp mask to enhace the image

+s - Applies the Sobel operator, generating a gradient image

+l - Laplacian of Gaussian 7x7 with sigma = 1.4, generates an edge image

+L - Laplacian of Gaussian 11x11 with sigma = 5, generates an edge image